J. H. Leopold

 Jan Hendrik Leopold (May 11, 1865 – June 21, 1925) was a Dutch poet and classicist.

 Leopold was born at 's-Hertogenbosch, Netherlands.
 After living in Arnhem he moved to Rotterdam early in 1892, where he became a teacher of classical languages at the Gymnasium Erasmianum.
 He translated portions of The Rubaiyat of Omar Khayyam into Dutch.

-He died in Rotterdam.
-The school commemorates him with a bronze and stone monument including his portrait and one of his poems.
+In a more modern vein, his deafness undoubtedly contributed to the melancholic tone of much of his Symbolist work of the literary Dutch Renaissance.
+Having thus described his life as "one long plaint", he died in Rotterdam.
+His on-campus cenotaph includes his portrait and one of his poems.